-Q1: My predecessor last year entered into a contract with a neighboring school for a basketball game to be played inourgym on January 13 of this year.
-None of the members of our school board, nor do last he present superintendent, want to play this school in basketball.
-Are we bound by the contract signed by a man who is not now associated with this school?

-A: Yes, the contract which was made last year for a game this year is binding upon your school.

-Q2: A conference wants to know if they can make a master contract for all games.
-Is this legal?

-A: Yes, as long as the minutes of your conference reflect approval by the school administrators.
+- Q1: My predecessor last year entered into a contract with a neighboring school for a basketball game to be played in our gym on January 13 of this year.
+None of the members of our school board, nor do I as the present superintendent, want to play this school in basketball.
+Are we bound by the contract signed by a man who is not now associated with this school? - A1: Yes, the contract which was made last year for a game this year is binding upon your school. - Q2: A conference wants to know if they can make a master contract for all games.
+Is this legal? - A2: Yes, as long as the minutes of your conference reflect approval by the school administrators.